Carlick History, Family Crest & Coats of Arms

 The surname Carlick was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very ancient times, some say before the Norman Conquest in 1066, and their name in Gaelic was "MacThearlaich" meaning "the son of Charles."
 Hence we have McTarlych which is the old Gaelic which some Clan members still subscribe to.

-Important Dates for the Carlick family
+Early History of the Carlick family

 This web page shows only a small excerpt of our Carlick research.
 Another 92 words (7 lines of text) covering the years 1538, 1613, 1638, 1674, and 1726 are included under the topic Early Carlick History in all our PDF Extended History products and printed products wherever possible.